diannedejesus/debt_tracker/sdd.md

 - if the selected name is the same of as another you cant select it in the dropdown
 - verify edit payment (error of invalid database id when editing)
 - merge view does not calculate late payment correctly
-- merge view error, excuse date includes next month as excused
+- [X] merge view error, excuse date includes next month as excused
-- merge view calculates payments made after an excused payment for the excused payment
 - merge view has wrong edit for excused payments
 - merge payment button error
 - normalize date format then change mergeformat function
+- merge does not calcuted paid status correctly

 <!-- NOTES